abood-zm/Face-Detection/README.md

 ## Overview

 Face detection is a crucial task in various applications such as facial recognition systems, surveillance, and human-computer interaction.
 This repository hosts the codebase and resources related to my face detection model, which aims to accurately identify and localize human faces within images or video streams.
+The model integrates both regression and classification models.
+The classification model is used to classify whether a face is detected or not, and regression model is used to forecast the coords of the top right corner to bottom left corner.
+Loss function and optimization models are utilized as well.

 ## Features
 - **High Accuracy**: This model leverages advanced deep learning architectures to achieve high accuracy in detection faces under various conditions including different lighting, orientations and occlusions.